szgaljic/f6/content/docs/foundations/risk.md

 _"What risks might we face, and how do we manage them?"_

-In software development, risk is inevitable—whether it's tied to changing requirements, shifting market demands, or technical complexities.
-Software is no different; it’s a depreciating asset that must be updated, altered, and maintained to stay effective.
+In technology, risk is inevitable—whether it's tied to changing requirements, shifting market demands, or technical complexities.
+A solution that once fit perfectly can quickly become outdated.
+Adapting to these shifts requires viewing technology as a depreciating asset—one that must be continually updated, refined, and maintained to remain effective.

-The **Risks** foundation emphasizes the balance between speed and sustainability.
+The **Risk** foundation emphasizes the balance between speed and sustainability.
 It explores the duality of delivering impactful results quickly while ensuring those results are built with the foresight and precision needed to support long-term goals.

-This foundation highlights a critical decision-making spectrum: are you optimizing for the "here and now," accepting the likelihood of larger adjustments later, or are you investing in a foundation that mitigates risk and allows for seamless evolution over time?
+This foundation highlights a critical decision-making spectrum: are you building for the "here and now," accepting the likelihood of larger adjustments later, or are you investing in a foundation that mitigates risk and allows for seamless evolution over time?
 Both approaches have their place, depending on the goals, constraints, and maturity of the solution.
 Every decision made today shapes how effectively a system can adapt and thrive tomorrow.

 > [Software is never truly "done," and every decision made today influences how effectively it can evolve tomorrow.](https://insights.jahnelgroup.com/software-is-a-depreciating-asset-why-your-software-is-never-done)

 ## What is Risk?

-**Risk** refers to the potential for unexpected outcomes or challenges over the lifecycle of a solution.
+**Risk** refers to the potential for unexpected outcomes or challenges over the lifetime of a solution.
 These risks can stem from internal factors, such as shifting priorities or technical decisions, as well as external forces, like market disruptions, regulatory changes, or dependencies on third-party systems.

 Identifying risks and anticipating change is difficult.
 Stakeholders often struggle to balance future uncertainties, prioritize effectively, and weigh risk mitigation against feature development.
 Without clear guidance, implementation teams may overengineer costly solutions or create rigid designs that fail to adapt or meet real needs.

 {{% callout note %}}
-**Uncertainty** is the most significant factor influencing the success of a project.
+**Uncertainty** is the most significant factor influencing a successful outcome.
 It drives both over-engineering and the failure to meet expectations.
 {{% /callout %}}

 By exploring "what if" scenarios and applying structured techniques, teams can make better decisions on where flexibility is needed and where it isn’t.